 or

-(c) notice of, and a report about, the accident or dangerous occurrence had been given under clause 71(1) of Schedule 5 to the Act but an OHS inspector had not entered the facility at or near which the accident or dangerous occurrence occurred in response to the notice within 3 working days of notice being given.
+(c) notice of, and a report about, the accident or dangerous occurrence had been given under clause 71(1) of Schedule 5 to the Act but an inspector had not entered the facility at or near which the accident or dangerous occurrence occurred in response to the notice within 3 working days of notice being given.

+[Regulation 54 amended in Gazette 30 Dec 2011 p.
+5546.]

 Part 6 — Miscellaneous

 55. Details in applications or submissions

-(1) An application or submission (however described) that a person is required or permitted to make or give to the Safety Authority under these regulations must include —
+(1) An application or submission (however described) that a person is required or permitted to make or give to the Minister under these regulations must include —

 (a) the person’s name; and